neo-project/docs/tutorial/en-us/4-blocks/4-Block_validation_processing.md

 As with transactions, blocks are validated by every node on the network.
 The goal for this validation is that every block can independently be validated on any node, and is not depending on any external characteristics.

 ## Invocation and Verification Script
-Every full node on the network receives the full NEO blockchain from its peers, and will independently validate every block it receives to ensure that the block received was not sent by a malicious or faulty node.
+Every full node on the network receives the full Neo blockchain from its peers, and will independently validate every block it receives to ensure that the block received was not sent by a malicious or faulty node.
 This way, the nodes are not required to trust any other node, creating a secure and trustless system.
 For every block received, the node will validate all individual transactions in that block by means of using the Verification Script to validate the Invocation Script.
 This Invocation Script can be seen as the key to unlock the UTXO, proving that it has the right to spend it, and passing the Verification Script as a tool for every node to validate this.
 For more information on transaction validation, have a look at [Transactions](../3-transactions/1-Introduction_to_transactions.md).

 Apart from the Invocation Script and Validation Script on each individual transaction, every block itself also contains an Invocation Script and Validation Script.
 The Validation Script is sometimes referred to as the *Witness* as well.

-When we look at the block with height 3,649,960, which was introduced in [Structure of transactions on the NEO blockchain](2-Structure_of_a_block.md), we can identify these 2 scripts in the field "script."
+When we look at the block with height 3,649,960, which was introduced in [Structure of transactions on the Neo blockchain](2-Structure_of_a_block.md), we can identify these 2 scripts in the field "script."
 It is repeated below for convenience:

 ```
 "script": {